Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data

-Dam et. al \cite{Dam+2018} leveraged LSTM models to capture context relationships between different tokens in the source code to train a vulnerable component prediction classifier.
-Zhou \etal and Suneja \etal~\cite{zhou2019devign,suneja2020learning} used Graph Neural Networks on program graph representations called Property Graphs~\cite{Yamaguchi2014ModelingAD} to predict vulnerabilities.
-Although promising, these approaches make the assumption that components with unreported vulnerabilities are non-vulnerable similar to what the other vulnerability prediction methods do.
-Therefore, their performance should be limited by the noisy data as shown by Jimenez \etal~\cite{Jimenez+2019}.
-Moreover, developing such methods require complex code analysis tasks which are impractical in many real-world cases, limiting the applicability of the methods.
-In contrast, our method is simple and easy to apply since it requires minimal information (preprocessing the variable and function names) to operate.

 Machine learning has also been used in other software engineering prediction tasks.
 For instance, several works~\cite{DAmbros+2012,Hall+2012,Yang+2015,Wang+2016} used machine learning models for defect prediction.
 Particularly, RNN models have been used for automatically fixing errors in C programs~\cite{Gupta+2017}, for generating API usage sequences~\cite{Gu+2016}, and for fault localization~\cite{Huo+2016}.
-Closer to our work, machine translation-based approaches have been successfully applied to automatically learn code features for detecting code clones~\cite{White+2016}, for learning how to mutate source code from bugs~\cite{Tufano_2019} and bug-fixing repairs~\cite{DBLP:journals/tosem/TufanoWBPWP19}.
-Our approach constitutes, up to our knowledge, the first approach that proposes and evaluates a machine translation-based approach for vulnerability prediction.
+Closer to our work, machine translation-based approaches have been successfully applied to automatically learn code features for detecting code clones~\cite{White+2016}, and interesting mutants~\cite{garg2022cerebro}, for learning how to mutate source code from bugs~\cite{Tufano_2019}, and to produce bug-fixing repairs~\cite{DBLP:journals/tosem/TufanoWBPWP19}.
+To our knowledge, \our is the first approach that proposes and evaluates a machine translation-based vulnerability prediction.